LeoIsTush/printf/README.md

 Handle the following conversion specifier: p.

-7. The big print gives and the small print takes away Handle the following flag characters for non-custom conversion specifiers:
+7. The big print gives and the small print takes away
-* +
-* space
-* #

 8. Sarcasm is lost in print
 Handle the following length modifiers for non-custom conversion specifiers: